History of Oak Park and River Forest High School: 1941–1960

-1961-1980
+1961–1980

 In July 1966, preliminary plans were announced for a US$5.7 million, 300000 sqft addition and remodeling of the school, which would include three air conditioned floors, a 1,700-seat auditorium, a 400-seat theater, and a 200-seat forensics theater were all part of the plan.
 Bidding for the addition opened in September 1966.
 In conjunction with the new construction, the school received a US$1.5 million Title III grant to expand and redevelop the school library.
 Construction was underway by November, with the price tag now standing at US$10.4 million.
 The project was not complete when the district was required to ask the residents for a US$2.9 million bond issue, which was approved in December 1967.

 In 1967, there was discussion of the Oak Park Elementary School District merging with the high school district to form a unit district.

-In the summer of 1969, the school's orchestra planned to take a 22-day 8 city tour of Europe that was to include stops in Moscow and Leningrad, becoming the first American high school orchestra to perform in the Soviet Union.
+In the summer of 1969, the school's orchestra planned to take a 22-day, 8-city tour of Europe that was to include stops in Moscow and Leningrad, to become the first American high school orchestra to perform in the Soviet Union.
 However, the group's itinerary was forced to change.
 The tour included a concert in St Mark's Square and an audience with Pope Paul VI, as well as a concert at Beethovenhalle in Bonn.
 The tour to Moscow and Leningrad (and Amsterdam and Vienna) took place over the 1970-71 winter break.

 In December 1976, voters approved a 77-cent-per-US$100 assessed property value increase to improve the school's educational fund.